#1 in Kyoto for Solo Retreats

 9.7Location

-Why for a solo retreat — HOSHINOYA Kyoto sits on the Hozu River bank in the Arashiyama district — the property is reached only by the working private boat from the working Togetsukyo Bridge boat-station (a 10-minute working boat ride upriver), and the working boat-only access is the working centerpiece-a…
+Why for a solo retreat: HOSHINOYA Kyoto sits on the Hozu River bank in the Arashiyama district, the property is reached only by the private boat from the Togetsukyo Bridge boat-station (a 10-minute boat ride upriver), and the boat-only access is the centerpiece arrival ritual.
+Seclusion is the product: river sounds instead of traffic, pavilion rooms facing the gorge, and a lounge built for solitary evenings.

-Best room: Tsukikage Suite (the working river-overlooking flagship) or Standard Tatami Room for the working entry-level ryokan experience.
+Best room: Tsukikage Suite (the river-overlooking flagship) or Standard Tatami Room for the entry-level ryokan experience.

 #6 in Kyoto for Solo Retreats